CaV1E/vscode-polymer1/README.md

 ## Naming Convention

-Private properties and methods should be prefixed with an underscore (_);
+Private properties and functions should be prefixed with an underscore (_);

-Any method that handles an event should be prefixed with '_handle'.
+Any function that handles an event should be prefixed with '_handle'.

-Any method assigned as a listener in the listeners object should be prefixed with '_listen'.
+Any function assigned as a listener in the listeners object should be prefixed with '_listen'.

-Any method assigned as an observer on a property or declared in the observers array should be prefixed with '_observe'.
+Any function assigned as an observer on a property or declared in the observers array should be prefixed with '_observe'.

-Any compute method should be prefixed with '_compute'.
+Any compute function should be prefixed with '_compute'.

 The naming convention aims to make the code base more readable and allow coders to be more aware of what their changes could affect.